 Lack of sleep may also make you crave junk food

 “As if eating nearly 400 more calories a day wasn’t enough, research published in Sleep shows that sleep restriction amplifies and extends the blood levels of a chemical signal that ‘enhance the joy of eating, particularly the guilty pleasures gained from sweet or salty, high-fat snacks.’
 This made people crave and eat more of these unhealthy snacks.
 Over time that can cause significant weight gain.” —Dr. Ojile.
-Make sure you’re not making any of these nine common mistakes that make you regain weight.
+Make sure you’re not making any of these common mistakes that make you regain weight.

 Cravings do affect some people more than others